AdaCore/spark2014/docs/ug/alfa.rst

 annotated subset of Ada, Alfa is less constraining, but it does not allow specifying and verifying data-and-control coupling properties.
-In the absence of functional property definitions, the parts of an Ada program that are in the Alfa subset can still be proven free of runtime errors.
+In the absence of functional property definitions, the parts of an Ada program that are in the Alfa subset can still be proven free of run-time errors.

 Alfa is supported in the tools GNATtest and GNATprove, aiming respectively at unit testing and unit proof of Ada subprograms.
 Annotations that specify the